Stanley Paul

-Stanley Paul are a firm of publishers founded in London in 1906.
+Stanley Paul were a firm of publishers founded in London in 1906.

 The original firm published mainly "cheap editions of thrillers and romances, and some light non-fiction" and traded until 1927 when it went in liquidation.
 In 1928 the imprint was resurrected as a subsidiary of Hutchinson and Company, when it became known as publishers of sports books.

-The firm became part of London Weekend Television in 1979, Century Hutchinson from 1985, and Random Century from 1989.
+The firm became an imprint of London Weekend Television in 1979, Century Hutchinson from 1985, and Random Century from 1989.